Permafrost

 Permafrost (from perma- 'permanent' and frost) is soil or underwater sediment which continuously remains below 0 C for two years or more; the oldest permafrost has been continuously frozen for around 700,000 years.
 Whilst the shallowest permafrost has a vertical extent of below a meter (3 ft), the deepest is greater than 1500 m.
 Similarly, the area of individual permafrost zones may be limited to narrow mountain summits or extend across vast Arctic regions.
 The ground beneath glaciers and ice sheets is not usually defined as permafrost, so on land, permafrost is generally located beneath a so-called active layer of soil which freezes and thaws depending on the season.

-Around 15% of the Northern Hemisphere or 11% of the global surface is underlain by permafrost, covering a total area of around 18 e6km2.
+Around 15% of the exposed land surface of the Northern Hemisphere, and 11% of the global land surface, is underlain by permafrost, covering a total area of around 18 e6km2.
 This includes large areas of Alaska, Canada, Greenland, and Siberia.
 It is also located in high mountain regions, with the Tibetan Plateau being a prominent example.
 Only a minority of permafrost exists in the Southern Hemisphere, where it is consigned to mountain slopes like in the Andes of Patagonia, the Southern Alps of New Zealand, or the highest mountains of Antarctica.